smilesForSpecialNeeds/capstone-project/capstone-project/README.md

       - [Status = Complete]
 - [As a logged in Admin user, when I navigate to my Provider page I will see an input box at the top of a list and an option to filter providers by name]
       - [Status = Complete]
+- [As a logged in Admin user, when I navigate to my Client page I will see an input box at the top of a list and an option to filter clients by name]
+      - [Status = Complete]
+- [As a logged in Client user, when I navigate to the Schedule page I should see only a list of my own child's schedules in a list.]
+      - [Status = Complete]